-Rate Input/output rate (floating point number)
+Rate : Input/output rate (floating point number)

-OPulse : Number of pulses which have been output OSpeed: Frequency at which pulses are being output Error : Error flag
+OPulse : Number of pulses which have been output OSpeed : Frequency at which pulses are being output

+Error : Error flag ErrCode : Error code
-The PUMPG instruction is only applicable to AS02PU module and the firmware for the module must be V1.02.00 or above.

-- 2. Module sets the serial number of modules at the right of the PLC.
+- 1. This instruction is available for PLC with FW V1.08.00 or later. - The PUMPG instruction is only applicable to AS02PU module and the firmware for the module must be V1.02.00 or above. - 3.
+Module sets the serial number of modules at the right of the PLC.
 The first one is number 1, the second one is number 2 and so on.
 Whatever modules at the right of the PLC must be numbered.
 The maximum number is 32.
 The instruction is exclusive to the PU modules at the right of the PLC and is not applicable to the PU modules at the right of the remote module.
-If the specified module is not a PU module, the error flag Error will change to On. - 3.
+If the specified module is not a PU module, the error flag Error will change to ON. - 4.
 Axis sets the output axis number for the specified PU module.
 The setting values 1~4 represent the axis1~axis4 output of the specified PU module respectively.
-If the PU module has no corresponding axis number for output, the error flag Error will change to On. - 4.
-InMode sets the input mode of the encoder source and the frequency multiplication for counting.
+If the PU module has no corresponding axis number for output, the error flag Error will change to ON. - InMode sets the input mode of the encoder source and the frequency multiplication for counting.
 See the explanation of InMode value in the following table.